American gentry

-The American gentry were rich landowning members of the American upper class in the colonial South.
+The American gentry were rich landowning members of the American upper class in the colonial Southern United States.

 The Colonial American use of gentry was not common.
 Historians use it to refer to rich landowners in the South before 1776.
-Typically large scale landowners rented out farms to white tenant farmers.
+Typically, large scale landowners rented out farms to white tenant farmers.
 North of Maryland, there were few large comparable rural estates, except in the Dutch domains in the Hudson Valley of New York.

 The families of Virginia (see First Families of Virginia) who formed the Virginia gentry class, such as General Robert E. Lee's ancestors, were among the earliest settlers in Virginia.
 Lee's family of Stratford Hall was among the oldest of the Virginia gentry class.
 Lee's family is one of Virginia's first families, originally arriving in the Colony of Virginia from the Kingdom of England in the early 17th century.
 The family's founder was Richard Lee I, Esquire, "the Immigrant" (1618–1664), from the county of Shropshire.
 Robert E. Lee's mother grew up at Shirley Plantation, one of the most elegant homes in Virginia.
 His maternal great-great grandfather, Robert "King" Carter of Corotoman, was the wealthiest man in the colonies when he died in 1732.
+Another prominent Virginia Family, related to both the Lee's and Carter's were the Tayloe's of Mount Airy, which they still own today.
+William Tayloe (planter) first arrived in Virginia before 1638 and John Tayloe II became the wealthiest planter in Virginia, the wealthiest colony.

-Thomas Jefferson, the patron of American agrarianism, wrote in his Notes on Virginia (1785), "Those who labor in the earth are the chosen people of God, if He ever had a chosen people, whose breasts He has made His peculiar deposit for substantial and genuine virtue."
+Thomas Jefferson, the patron of American agrarianism, wrote in his Notes on Virginia (1785), "Those who labor in the earth are the chosen people of God if He ever had a chosen people, whose breasts He has made His peculiar deposit for substantial and genuine virtue."
 Jefferson who spent much of his childhood at Tuckahoe Plantation was a great-grandson of William Randolph, a colonist and land owner who arrived in Virginia from England in the mid-17th century.
 Randolph played an important role in the history and government of the English colony of Virginia.

-George Washington was a commercial farmer much interested in innovations, and happily quit his public duties in 1783 and again in 1797 to manage his plantation at Mount Vernon.
+George Washington was a commercial farmer interested in innovations, and quit his public duties in 1783 and again in 1797 to manage his plantation at Mount Vernon.
 Washington lived an upper-class lifestyle.
-Fox hunting was a favorite leisure activity enjoyed by the gentry, worldwide.
 Like most planters in Virginia, Washington imported luxury items and other fine wares from England.
 He paid for them by exporting his tobacco crop.

 Extravagant spending and the unpredictability of the tobacco market meant that many Virginia planters' financial resources were unstable.
 Thomas Jefferson was deeply in debt when he died, and his heirs were forced to sell Monticello to cover his debts.
 In 1809, Henry Lee III, Robert E. Lee's father, went bankrupt and served one year in debtors' prison in Montross, Virginia; Robert was two years old at the time.
 Despondent and nearly broke, William Byrd III of Westover Plantation committed suicide in 1777.